electron/electronjs.org-old/data/blog/electron-6-0.md

 Outline for change:

-  -[x] Electron v6: Add option to disable site instance patches [#18396](https://github.com/electron/electron/pull/18396) -[ ] Electron v7: Show deprecation warnings for non-context aware native modules -[ ] Electron v8: Show deprecation warnings for the default value of `app.allowRendererProcessReuse` to switch -[ ] Electron v9: Switch the default value of `app.allowRendererProcessReuse` -[ ] Electron v10: Deprecate the ability to change `app.allowRendererProcessReuse` -[ ] Electron v11: Remove the ability to change `app.allowRendererProcessReuse`
+  * Electron 6: Add option to disable site instance patches [#18396](https://github.com/electron/electron/pull/18396)
+  * Electron 7: Show deprecation warnings for non-context aware native modules
+  * Electron 8: Show deprecation warnings for the default value of `app.allowRendererProcessReuse` to switch
+  * Electron 9: Switch the default value of `app.allowRendererProcessReuse`
+  * Electron 10: Deprecate the ability to change `app.allowRendererProcessReuse`
+  * Electron 11: Remove the ability to change `app.allowRendererProcessReuse`

 ### Other Breaking Changes